khabukhadra/khabukhadra/README.md

 Though a fully functional web app, the ultimate goal is to transition to a .NET MAUI Blazor Hybrid app would provide offline capabilities, essentially giving users a phonebook of freelancers to contact despite not being able to interact.
 The app would also leverage push notifications and alerts.
 The following examples wrap the app content with the chassis of an iPhone, in order to display the final product that I am envisioning.

 ## Typical scenario
-Assume that Dana is planning her daughter's engagement party and would like the services of a photographer and a hairstylist, but hasn't made arrangements, and it's getting quite late.
+Assume that Dana AlQahtani is planning her daughter's engagement party and would like the services of a photographer and a hairstylist, but hasn't made arrangements, and it's getting quite late.
 She decides to open Ping A Freelancer to browse its freelancers.
 <img src="https://freelanceme.blob.core.windows.net/container1/register.png" align="center" width="300" />
 <br/><br/>She registers with her details for a new account.
 <br/><br/>